LifeBeforeDeath/sapient-training-git-project/index.md

 - git add filename(git command to track the file)
 - git add . (git command to track all the files in current folder)
 - git commit -m "comment"(taking screenshot of file)
+- git log(for checking the discription about commit)